r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 author: Tomas Kalibera
 output: html_document
 ---

+Please note this text was written when the current R release was R 4.0, so the "current" R-devel was that to become R 4.1, and it no longer being updated.
+The concrete tricks such as how to update the R-devel make files or how to work-around issues in MiKTeX of that time will no longer apply today.
+If you are interested in later developments of the UCRT toolchain and support of UTF-8 as native encoding, please see "ucrt3" directory.
+This text applied to earlier developments "ucrt2".

 ## Introduction

 In R (4.0 and earlier), it is not possible to set UTF-8 as the current